Iwaizumi doesn't know what's wrong with Oikawa.

 Iwaizumi's heart breaks then.
 It cracks and shatters and flakes around the corner as remorse grips him by the core and tightens it's hold.
 "Tooru, I love you, I love you, I love you.
 Please don't leave me.
 I'll hold your hand in public, I'll buy you flowers, kiss you every day - I-I- please don't leave me."

-Iwaizumi's tongue grows lose and the words tumble out over and uncontrollably, chest heaving with the effort of trying to breathe, cry and talk at the same time.
+Iwaizumi's tongue grows loose, and the words tumble out over and uncontrollably, chest heaving with the effort of trying to breathe, cry and talk at the same time.
 He hopes Oikawa knows he's being sincere, that this isn't the final act of a selfish request, because Iwaizumi only just realized how much he can't live without his troublesome neighbour; childhood friend; 'lover'.

 "Oikawa, be my real boyfriend, so that I don't have to pretend to be in love anymore.
 Let's go to that university you've always wanted to go to.
 Let's join the varsity team, share a dorm, have sex, go to the Olympics ohmygod Oikawa, don't do this to me."